Continuing Education Activity

 Airway obstructions can be acute or chronic.
 Acute causes of supraglottic obstruction include laryngotracheobronchitis, croup, foreign body aspiration, epiglottitis, angioedema, acute bacterial tracheitis, facial or oral cavity burns, retropharyngeal abscess, and peritonsillar abscess.
 Chronic causes of supraglottic airway obstruction include laryngomalacia, tracheomalacia, laryngeal cysts, hemangiomas, obstructive sleep apnea, and progressive compression from masses.
 The obstruction presents as stridor, a harsh vibrating sound heard best during inspiration.
 The level of obstruction directly corresponds to the intensity of the stridor.
 Etiology may not be clear on initial presentation, and key factors in history and examination have to be taken into account.

-Inspiratory stridor represents supraglottic obstruction while expiratory stridor originates at or below the glottis level.
+Inspiratory stridor represents supraglottic obstruction while expiratory stridor originates at or below the glottis level; this can be challenging to accurately assess in a patient breathing extremely rapidly.
 Transient swelling of the lips, tongue, pharynx and larynx may be caused by angioedema.
 The swelling may occur rapidly and may emergently obstruct the airway.

 In neonates there are several congenital craniofacial anomalies that are associated with airway obstruction.
-These include craniofacial clefts, Pierre Robin sequence, midface hypoplasia, achondroplasia and Down syndrome may have micrognathia, obstructive sleep apnea or tongue-based airway obstruction.
+These include craniofacial clefts, Pierre Robin sequence, midface hypoplasia, achondroplasia, and Down syndrome.
+Such complex patients may have micrognathia, obstructive sleep apnea, or tongue-based airway obstruction, in addition to other neurologic or airway abnormalities that can cause distress.

 Viral agents most often cause upper airway obstruction in the pediatric age group.
-Bacterial causes like diphtheria, bacterial tracheitis, and epiglottitis are fairly uncommon especially since the introduction of vaccination with Haemophilus influenzae type b Haemophilus influenzae type b (Hib) and Pneumococcal vaccines.
-Males are commonly more affected by croup.
-Viruses like parainfluenza and influenza are the most common viral etiological agents.
+Bacterial causes such as diphtheria, bacterial tracheitis, and epiglottitis are fairly uncommon especially since the introduction of vaccination with Haemophilus influenzae type b Haemophilus influenzae type b (Hib) and Pneumococcal vaccines.
+Males are slightly more commonly affected by croup than females.
+Viruses including parainfluenza and influenza are the most common viral etiological agents.

 Supraglottic obstruction in pediatric patients is more common in children than in adults with a similar illness, and this is due to factors that make the pediatric airway more susceptible to airway obstruction and distress.
 The pediatric airway is narrower and more prone to obstruction.
 The relatively high larynx, larger head, large tongue, poor tone, increased compliance which predisposes to kinking, and the narrowest diameter at the cricoid make the pediatric airway increasingly challenging.
 Air flowing in and out of a more limited airway flows under greater resistance.
 This results in stridor for upper airway obstruction and wheezing for lower airway obstruction.
 The presence of stridor indicates the loss of 50% of the airway diameter.
 Airway inflammation and infections accelerate the edema around the airway.
 This worsens obstruction and respiratory distress.
 Most common findings associated are stridor/ noisy breathing, respiratory distress, and tachypnea with improper aeration of the lower airways.
 Increasing rates of immunizations with Hib and Streptococcal vaccines have resulted in a dramatic decrease in upper airway infections and inflammation.
 This has led to a dramatic decrease in rates of intubation or invasive interventions to relieve airway obstruction.